U.S Grown Industrial Hemp: Why CBDistillery Uses Industrial Hemp for CBD Products

-For US Hemp Authority™ Certified products, visit CBDistillery™ for a quality assortment of CBD tinctures, capsules, topical, CBD vapes, and CBD pet products.
+For high-quality CBD, visit CBDistillery™ for a quality assortment of CBD tinctures, capsules, topical, CBD vapes, and CBD pet products.
 You can verify the purity, and potency, and quality of every product we offer by viewing the third-party test results on our site or scanning the QR code on your CBDistillery™ product label.

 - Semantic Scholar.
 DW Williams and R Mundell.
 (2018 July) An Introduction to Industrial Hemp and Hemp Agronomy.
 PDF file.